sobebarali/koko/apps/docs/src/content/docs/api/13-billing.md

 ## Overview

 The Billing API manages subscriptions, payments, and plan upgrades using **Polar.sh** as the payment provider.
-Artellio uses a freemium model with tiered pricing based on storage, team size, and features.
+Koko uses a freemium model with tiered pricing based on storage, team size, and features.

 ## 🎯 MVP Endpoints